rezonated/portfolio-workspace/content/whoami.md

 hidePagination: true
 ---

+Wow you found this page!

 Hi again, my name is Vanan Andreas, although my full name is actually a _lot_ longer than that ({{< spoiler >}} Andreas E*vanan*da Gusti Purwanto {{< /spoiler >}}) - an Indonesian programmer specializing in game development using major game engines (Unreal Engine, Unity).

-Feel free to scroll through to know me a bit more!
+I don't have any reward for you for finding this page, but feel free to scroll through to know me a bit more!

 {{< dropdown title="Preferred tools" >}}